Things To Do In La Massana For The Perfect Getaway To Europe

 Photo: Jakub Hałun / Wikimedia Commons / Image For Representation Only

-The Old Quarter of La Massana is in the western border parish and has 12-century Romanesque architecture preserved through the ages.
-The only way in which the quarter can be explored is by walking.
+The Old Quarter of La Massana is in the western border parish and has 12-century Romanesque architecture preserved through the ages. it is one of the historic things to see in la massana, the only way in which the quarter can be explored is by walking.
 While strolling, some notable features to come across are the Baroque architecture of the Church of Sant Iscle and Santa Victoria and Camí Ral hiking trail.
 The cobblestone roads lead to Plaça de les Fontetes, a prominent square for cultural and public events.
 Guided tours are also available for a more in-depth understanding and knowledge of the historical and cultural significance of the area.
 The local restaurants and cafes serve fresh and lip-smacking dishes.

 Timings: 24*7